 Please note: Only members are invited to participate in the video montages.
-We send a weekly email with the instructions.
+We send a regular email with the instructions.
 If you’re a member and you don’t receive these emails, be sure to contact us so that we can remedy that.

 RTÉ NEWS pick up on our #OAIM50 Challenge